-Succulents that you keep inside or in a warm greenhouse during the winter (like Echeveria and other tender succulents) should be watered only enough to prevent the roots from dying off.
-This can range between once every couple weeks and once every couple months.
+Plants you keep inside or in a warm greenhouse during the winter (like Echeveria, Crassula, Kalanchoe, and other tender succulents) should be watered only enough to prevent the roots from dying off.
+This can range between once every couple of weeks and once every month.

-Cold hardy succulents like Sempervivum and Sedum need even less water in the winter.
-When the temperatures are below 50 °F (10 °C) it is best not to water at all.
+Cold hardy succulents (like Sempervivum, Rosularia, and Sedum) need even less water in the winter.
+When the temperatures are below 50 °F (10 °C), it is best not to water at all.
 Wet roots at low temperatures are the perfect conditions for rot.

 Many plants suffer from desiccation in the winter.
 This is when a plant loses more water through evaporation than it can absorb through its roots.
-Before severely cold weather we water evergreen plants well to help prevent damage (once the ground freezes the plants cannot absorb water, but continue to lose it).
-Do NOT do this with succulents.
-Hens and Chicks like the opposite treatment.
-When freezing temperatures hit you want the soil with your succulents to be as dry as possible.
+Before severely cold weather, we water evergreen plants well to help prevent damage (once the ground freezes, the plants cannot absorb water but continue to lose it).
+Do not do this with succulents.
+They like the opposite treatment.
+When freezing temperatures hit, you want the soil with succulents to be as dry as possible.

-Of course, dry soil and winter is sort of an oxymoron (only possible if your plants are in a covered area).
-So, winter is also when it’s most important that your soil has excellent drainage.
+Of course, dry soil and winter are oxymorons (only possible if your plants are covered).
+So, winter is also when it is most important that your soil has excellent drainage.

-Your reduced watering schedule should last until you begin to see new growth on your plants in the spring.
-The weather may still be a little cold, but your succulents will appreciate more water as they start to grow again.
+Your reduced watering schedule should last until you see new plant growth in the spring.
+The weather may still be a little cold, but your succulent plants will appreciate more water as they start to grow again.